Life is messy.

 We’d all agree on that.
 And if you don’t, are you breathing?

 Even without the weight of someone else’s problems, our own worlds seem heavy at times.
-But add in another human being and it’s only a matter of time before…BOOM.
-Explosion of opinions and emotions and drama.
-I mean, it’s just too much.
+But add in another human being and it’s only a matter of time before…BOOM-explosion of opinions and emotions and drama.
+It’s just too much.

 It’s convenient to turn away from someone else’s crap because the curse of our culture is the ability to choose comfort.

-So most people do.
-Some by nature.
-Others by habit.
+So most people do-some by nature, others out of habit.
 And most without realizing the devastation they are bringing by disengaging.

 Simple and profound-that’s the answer.
 That’s how you fix this disastrous system.
 And it’s a painstaking effort because it’s one. broken. family. at. a. time.